-"With the help of Veriff’s technology, TransferGo is able to verify a customer's identity fast but also in a most secure manner.
+"With the help of Veriff’s technology, TransferGo is able to enhance customer´s experience and verify a customer's identity fast but also in a most secure manner.
 We are able to prevent any attempts by fraudulent individuals looking to register or use our service.
 Our partnership with Veriff also supports Know Your Customer (KYC) and Anti-Money Laundering (AML) checks during the initial sign-up process." – Baran Ozkan, Director of Product at TransferGo

 The most prevalent type of fraud in fintech is identity fraud (see Graph 11).

 Graph 11 - Fraud Types in Fintech 2020

 In order to detect whether a verification has been unlawfully initiated with someone else’s document, we compare the extracted faces from a selfie and a document photo.
 If the confidence of similarity is too low, we decline the session.
 If we’re not sure, we highlight the appropriate risks and leave the decision for a specialist.
 If they match, the session is algorithmically approved using our ML stack.
 If the same user submits a verification attempt in future, we can crosslink the incoming session with previous sessions through face embedding and present risk labels suggesting previous attempts of impersonation.

 Compared to H1 2020 we’ve seen a 7% identity fraud rate increase in H2 (see Graph 12).

 Graph 12 - Identity Fraud Rate in Fintech 2020

 The highest fraud rates in the fintech sector are seen in Europe.
 With close to 5%, Romania takes the lead (see Graph 13) followed by the United Kingdom and Spain.